pjuangph/spending_dashboard/README.md

-# spending_dashboard
+# Spending Dashboard
- Python code to process credit card statements to make a dashboard
+The goal of this project is to read pdf files from credit card and bank statements and build a CSV file for tracking spending.

+## Getting Started
+### Installing Dependancies
+pip install --upgrade PyPDF2==2.12.1

+## Support for the following credit cards
+1. Apple Card (Working)
+2. Citi - Costco (Need to add)
+3. Chase Freedom Card (Need to add)